Directorate General for Public Security: History

+On March 31, 2019, Director General Michaela Kardeis resigned from her position.
+Reinhard Schnakl took over the position on an interim basis after the actual deputy Franz Lang (former Director of the Criminal Intelligence Service Austria) went on a sick leave.

 Ensuing the Ibiza affair in 2019, Interior Minister Herbert Kickl moved to appoint Peter Goldgruber, with whom he had close ties, Director General on 20 May.
 The affair marked the likely collapse of the Cabinet and as the Director General is a career civil servant position that transcends political leadership changes, appointing Goldgruber would have allowed Kickl and his party to retain control over law enforcement while no longer being in power themselves.
 However, Goldgruber's appointment required presidential confirmation (otherwise he would only hold the position's powers and duties but not the position itself) but President Van der Bellen declined to approve the appointment.
 On 22 May, Van der Bellen removed Kickl from office on the request of Chancellor Sebastian Kurz and Kickl's successor Eckart Ratz dismissed Goldgruber a few days later.

-Agencies
+On July 1, 2020, Franz Ruf was inaugurated as the new Director General.
+He still holds this office today (June 2025).

+Directorates

-Federal Police
+Federal Police Directorate

 The Federal Police is the primary civilian law enforcement agency of Austria, responsible for ordinary policing and border control.
 It succeeded the Gendarmerie, the Guard Corps, the Detective Corps, and the urban police forces in 2005.

+In November 2021, the Federal Ministry of the Interior announced that, as part of a major reform of the central office of the Ministry of the Interior, a further group is to be set up in the Directorate General for Public Security called the Federal Police Directorate (Bundespolizeidirektion, BPD).
+However, this is not planned as a new management level above the provincial police directorates, but as a contact point for them.
+Due to the reform, the Federal Police has been a separate organizational unit since Juli 2022.

-The Federal Police is not an actual government authority, but the aggregate of various geographically based police forces.
-It is organised into nine police directorates, one for each state, and a dozen autonomous police units.
+The Federal Police is organised into nine police directorates, one for each state, and a dozen autonomous police units.
 Police commands serve as the elementary divisions of the Federal Police and operate on municipality or precinct level; they either report to one of the nine police directorates or to a precinct authority.
 The police commands of Vienna, the state capitals, and the other major urban centers are subject to the operational direction of the police directorates, while most rural area police commands serve under precinct authorities.
 The police directorates are headed by commissioners who report directly to the minister of the interior.

-EKO Cobra
+Directorate for Special Units/Special Intervention Unit Cobra

+Several organizational units belong to the Directorate for Special Units/Special Intervention Unit Cobra (Direktion für Spezialeinheiten/Einsatzkommando Cobra, DSE):